-Photocopiable activities: 3B Vocabulary, p176 App: 3B Vocabulary practice 1 and 2
+Photocopiable activities: 3B Vocabulary, p176 App: 3B Vocabulary practice 1 and 2 b Apple; accused Samsung of copying the iPhone's design

 4 Focus attention on the texts and explain that they describe three legal cases that had ongoing consequences.
 Read the questions with the class so they know what to look for in the texts, then give Ss a few minutes to read the texts and answer the questions.
 Check answers with the class.